nickdotht/sema-jibu-core/README.md

 ## .env files
 To accommodate development/test/production environments, a '.env' configuration file is used to specify database connection information and other configuration parameters.

+It's a shared .env file used accross the whole project - by the web client, the mobile client, the server and database scripts.

+It's located at the root directory under the name `.example-env`, simply rename it to `.env` and fill up the missing information.

 You will need to contact your IT admin for url, database and other credentials required to configure the environment.
 These parameters are:

 * DB_HOST=                  (Url/IP of the database)